Elimbah, Queensland: Geography

 The Bruce Highway passes from south to north through the locality.
 Further west, Beerburrum Road also runs through from south to north.
-Glass House Mountains Road (Steve Irwin Way) passes through the north-east corner.
+Steve Irwin Way passes through the north-east corner.
 The North Coast railway line also passes from south to north through the locality, roughly parallel to the highway.
 The town is served by Elimbah railway station.

 History

 The traditional owners of Elimbah were the Kabi people, who called the area as the "place of the grey water snake".

 The town was originally a campsite known as The Six Mile when it became a resting place for horses and bullocks.
 In 1890, with the breakthrough of the North Coast railway line, it became known as "36miles 68chains".
 On 20 September 1902, at the urging of local residents, it was officially named Elimbah.

 Elimbah State School opened on 3 November 1915.
 The school was officially opened on Australia Day in 1916.